nginx/unit-docs/source/installation.rst

     The default value is :samp:`state`.

---pid=filename
+--pid=pathname
-    Filename for the PID file of Unit's daemon process; relative path here is :option:`!<prefix>`-based.
+    Pathname for the PID file of Unit's daemon process.

     The default value is :samp:`unit.pid`.

---log=filename
+--log=pathname
-    Filename for the Unit log; relative path here is :option:`!<prefix>`-based.
+    Pathname for the Unit log.

     The default value is :samp:`unit.log`.

 --control=socket
     Address of the control API socket; Unix sockets (starting with :samp:`unix:`), IPv4, and IPv6 sockets are valid here.
-For Unix sockets, relative path here is :option:`!<prefix>`-based.

     The default value is :samp:`unix:control.unit.sock`, created as :samp:`root` with :samp:`600` permissions.